ARTICLE I. NAME

 ARTICLE XIII – DUES

-The fiscal year of the Association shall run from February 1 to January 31st. and the annual dues notice is to be sent to all members the first week in January with payment due upon receipt in the amount recommended by the Executive Board and approved by the Voting Members of the Association.
-All Voting Members, Professional Affiliates and Associates shall receive the publications of the Association.
+The fiscal year of the Association shall run from January 1 to December 31.
+The Association will follow a rolling membership model: a rolling, or anniversary, membership is one that begins on the day it is purchased and is valid for 365 days.
+You will receive renewal notices on a schedule tied to the expiration date of your membership, with payment due upon receipt in the amount recommended by the Executive Board and approved by the Voting Members of the Association.
+All Voting Members, Associates, and Student Members shall receive the publications of the Association.

 Dues in full for the first year shall accompany the application for membership.
 If the applicant is not accepted, the dues shall be refunded.